scolobb/brsim/README.md

 j
 ```

-Running `example-arrow.rs` is as easy as typing
+Running `example-plain.rs` is as easy as typing

 ```
-brsim run example-arrow.rs
+brsim run example-plain.rs
 ```

 on your command line.  `brsim` will then write the result sequence